baymlab/wastewater_analysis/README.md

 in the reference set are written to the output file.

 The predictions are written to `<outdir>/predictions.tsv`, unless specified otherwise with `-o`.

+## Example

+The `example` directory contains a small example to test the prediction step.
+A toy example of reference sequences is given in `sequences.fa` with metadata in `metadata.tsv`.

+    cd example
+    python ../pipeline/preprocess_references.py -m metadata.tsv -f sequences.fa -k 10 --seed 0 -o reference_set
+    bash ../pipeline/call_variants.sh reference_set "${PWD}/SARS-CoV-2-NC_045513.fasta"
+    python ../pipeline/select_samples.py -m metadata.tsv -f sequences.fa -o reference_set --vcf reference_set/*_merged.vcf.gz --freq reference_set/*_merged.frq
+    kallisto index -i reference_set/sequences.kallisto_idx reference_set/sequences.fasta
+    kallisto quant -t 20 -b 0 -i reference_set/sequences.kallisto_idx -o kallisto -t 1 input_1.fastq input_2.fastq
+    python ../pipeline/output_abundances.py --metadata metadata.tsv -o kallisto/predictions.tsv kallisto/abundance.tsv

+The predictions can be found in `kallisto/predictions.tsv` and should show that 100% of this sample is SARS-CoV-2.

+*Note that this is just a toy example, do NOT use this reference set for any of datasets that you actually want to analyze.
+Download the GISAID data and build a good reference set first.*